hswolff/website/_posts/2013/2013-06-27-learning-a-new-codebase.md

 ---
-title: "Taming The Jungle: Working With New Code"
+title: 'Taming The Jungle: Working With New Code'
 slug: taming-the-jungle
 date: 2013-06-27T13:07:05.000Z
 updated: 2013-07-03T09:35:35.000Z
-tags:
-- code
-- essays
-- learning
-- new job
-- programming
+category: work
 ---

 <p>An undervalued skill of the common developer lies in their ability to navigate and explore a new code base.
 Although not the most glamorous or fun task, it is the one that almost always consumes most of a developers working hours.</p>